 The NEX-5T can be obtained in two different colors (black, silver), while the 5D Mark III is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony NEX-5T is considerably smaller (63 percent) than the Canon 5D Mark III.
-However, the NEX-5T is substantially heavier (192 percent) than the 5D Mark III.
+Moreover, the NEX-5T is substantially lighter (71 percent) than the 5D Mark III.
 It is worth mentioning in this context that the 5D Mark III is splash and dust resistant, while the NEX-5T does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (5D Mark III) and the Sony E-Mount Lens Catalog (NEX-5T).
 Mirrorless cameras, such as the NEX-5T, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.